Hero image

 We offer for certain departures flights with a layover in Istanbul to Bishkek from Brussels and Amsterdam starting at €600 per person (excluding baggage).

-If you book your flights through us, they will be tailored to your travel itinerary, and you can count on our support in case of any issues.
+If you book your flights through us, they will be tailored to your travel schedule, and you can count on our support in case of any issues.
 Note: when you book a flight through us, it departs the day before the "Day 1" date indicated on the calendar.

 • From Amsterdam: departure at 14:40 on 12/06 and 18:20 on 16/06, 22/06, 26/06, 02/07, 06/07, 05/08, 11/08, 25/08